Dye Free Strawberry Cookies

 - On a lightly floured surface roll half the dough until it's approximately 1/8 inch thick.
 Using your preferred cookie cutter shape (I used a heart) cut dough.
 You can also use a cookie scoop if you prefer a round cookie!
 Place on a parchment lined cookie sheet.

 - Remove from the oven and transfer to a wire rack to cool.

-- Peel your beet and cut into 4-6 pieces.
-Place in a small pot with ½ cup - ¾ cup of water.
+- Peel the beet and cut into 4-6 pieces.
+Place in a small pot with 1/2 cup - 3/4 cup of water.
 Bring to a boil then reduce heat to medium.
 Cover loosely so a little steam can escape.
 Cook until your beet is soft when pierced with a fork.
 This can take 5-10 minutes.
-Once your beet is soft, remove it.
+Once soft, remove it and set aside.
 You should have 2 - 3 tbsp of glorious dark red beet juice.
 Place your juice in the freezer just for a few minutes so that it cools.
 You do NOT want to freeze it.
 You want it to be lukewarm before we add it to the rest of our icing.

 - In a mixing bowl beat butter with an electric mixer for 30 seconds on medium to high speed.

 - Add sugar, milk, and vanilla.
-Beat until completely mixed.
+Beat until well combined.

 - Add 1 tbsp of beet juice.
 Mix.
 You can add more to achieve the shade of pink you desire just be sure to add it a little at a time.